 My reading of Gerda Stevenson’s moving poem Demerara was the starting-point for this short project.
 I am most grateful to Gerda for allowing her work to be quoted here (it follows as an image).
 The idea was triggered by an animated discussion within the Black Isle Noticeboard page on Facebook related to the display and later removal of #BlackLivesMatter posters from the mercat cross in Fortrose – coincidentally a significant location, as you will see.
 Someone asked me then if I had read Demerara – and I hadn’t.

 I decided then to try to pull together in one place, this blog, what evidence remains today of the life of Eliza Junor (1804 – 1861).
-I plan to update it as new discoveries/corrections come to light – David Alston’s research into Eliza is ongoing.
+At present it is in draft form and I plan to update it as new discoveries/corrections come to light – David Alston’s research into Eliza is ongoing.
 All feedback is welcome and I will happily include the discoveries of others here.